SupImDos/homebridge-camera-swann/README.md

 Enables Homebridge access to Swann NVR cameras via RTSP

+This is a fork of the popular: [homebridge-camera-ffmpeg](https://github.com/KhaosT/homebridge-camera-ffmpeg)

 ## Installation

 - Basic Installation
-  - sudo npm install -g --save https://github.com/SupImDos/homebridge-camera-swann/tarball/master
+  - npm install -g homebridge-camera-swann

 ## Configuration